Manojsahoo0/Tedwatch/README.md

-# Netflix Clone
+# Tedwatch

-- **Checkout branch "React-View" for frontend only Netflix Clone with React Redux**
+- **Tedwatch is a video streaming application developed with MERN stack**

 ---